 We had fun creating our own Thankful Turkey from milk containers, cardboard, snack and cereal boxes and random scrapbook paper.
 We first gathered all of our supplies (milk gallon, boxes and scrap paper) from the recycle bin.

-I created a template of all of the turkey shapes (feel free to click to download) to cut out.
+I created a template of all of the turkey shapes (feel free to click to download…scroll to the end of the post to grab it) to cut out.
 Here’s a preview of the Thankful Turkey Template.
 Click on it to download full-sized (8.5 x 11).

 Since we knew the tail feathers would need to stand up, we glued the paper to the unfolded thinner boxes (think cereal or snack boxes) for reinforcement, while the oldest cut out the template pieces.